friol/italianScene/README.md

 python .\rebuilder.py

 With a bit of github Actions magic, updating the iGroupz.txt file will trigger a github workflow that will build the updated index.html.
+All is finally served by github pages.